-Deeply rooted in the trombone tradition, he has studied with jazz luminaries such as Slide Hampton, Curtis Fuller, Steve Davis, Robin Eubanks, Conrad Herwig, and Steve Turre.
-As a featured soloist and sideman, Peter has performed with world-class jazz artists including Slide Hampton, Steve Turre, Steve Davis, Rufus Reid, Victor Lewis, Kenny Barron, George Coleman, Winard Harper, Charli Persip, Frank Lacy, Anthony Nelson Jr., Wayne Escoffery, Johnathan Blake, Josh Evans, Valarie Ponomarev, Jack Jeffers, Kenny Davis, Steve Williams, and Radam Schwartz.
-With various groups of all musical genres, he has performed at venues and festivals including The Clifford Brown Festival, The Riverview Jazz Festival, The Brooklyn Hip-Hop Festival, and established venues such as the Blue Note, Dizzy’s Club Coca-Cola, Smalls, and Fat Cat.
+Deeply rooted in the trombone tradition, he has studied with jazz luminaries such as Slide Hampton, Curtis Fuller, Robin Eubanks, Steve Davis, Conrad Herwig, and Steve Turre.
+As a featured soloist and sideman, Peter has performed with world-class jazz artists including Slide Hampton, Steve Turre, Steve Davis, Rufus Reid, Victor Lewis, Kenny Barron, George Coleman, Winard Harper, Charli Persip, Wayne Escoffery, Johnathan Blake, Josh Evans, Valarie Ponomarev, Jack Jeffers, Kenny Davis, Steve Williams, Anthony Nelson Jr., and Radam Schwartz.
+With various groups of all musical genres, he has performed at popular festivals including The Clifford Brown Festival, The Riverview Jazz Festival, The Brooklyn Hip-Hop Festival, and established venues such as the Blue Note, Jazz Standard, Dizzy’s Club Coca-Cola, Smalls, and Fat Cat.
 He is also the leader of The Lintet and TNT Quartet (www.lintet.com), which has released a new album “With Respect” featuring jazz arrangements of Taiwanese and Chinese popular songs.
 The album has peaked at #3 on the RMR Charts & #4 on the NACC Charts.